Maths

 WordMeaning

-2D shapeA flat shape that has length and width
+2D shapeA flat shape with length and width (can be drawn on paper)

-3D shapeA solid shape that has length, width, and height
+3D shapeA solid shape with length, width, and height (can be held)

-SideA straight line that forms part of a shape
+SideA straight line that forms part of a flat shape

 FaceA flat surface of a 3D shape